yazz/VisualJS/README.md

 ## What is Yazz?
-Yazz is a tool for building Web3 dapps visually.
+Yazz is a decentralised app store, which allows you to build Web apps visually.
 It runs on the web, on PC/Mac/Linux (desktop application or NodeJS) or as a container (Docker, Kubernetes).
 To develop an app:

 - Start Yazz web server
 - Create an app in your web browser
 - Share the app with others by sending them the app URL

-Yazz is perfect for prototyping dapps.
+Yazz is perfect for prototyping apps.
 Some demo apps can be found at https://yazz.com
 <br/><br/><br/>